feliciofilipe/university/2nd/POO/README.md

 # Object Oriented Programming

-This project was a Command Line Application for a delivery system built developed in JAVA following Object Oriented Programming principles and using abstraction and reflections to automatically generate the app from the source code.
+This project was a Command Line Application for a delivery system developed in JAVA following Object Oriented Programming principles and using abstraction and reflections to automatically generate the app from the source code.

 #### :star: (18/20) Best Group Project Grade in this Class (2019/2020).